DeepOPF: A Feasibility-Optimized Deep Neural Network Approach for AC Optimal Power Flow Problems: A Feasibility-Optimized Deep Neural Network Approach For AC-OPF

 \subsection{Overview of \textsf{DeepOPF}}

-Fig.~\ref{fig1} presents the framework of \textsf{DeepOPF}.
+Fig.~\ref{fig1} presents the predict-and-reconstruct (PR2) framework of \textsf{DeepOPF}.
 The idea is to train a DNN model to predict a set of independent operating variables and then directly compute the remaining dependent variables by solving AC power-flow equations.
-The proposed \textsf{DeepOPF} guarantees that the power-flow equality constraints are satisfied and reduces the dimension of mapping to learn, subsequently cutting down the size of the DNN.
+The proposed \textsf{DeepOPF} guarantees that the power-flow equality constraints are satisfied and reduces the dimension of mapping to learn, subsequently cutting down the size of the DNN and the amount of training data needed.

-While the power flows are guarantee to be balanced, the fundamental difficulty lies in ensuring that the obtained solutions satisfy generations' operation limits, voltages, and branch flow simultaneously.
-Recent works in this area for AC-OPF either did not consider or cannot tackle this hurdle for ensuring feasibility, as shown in Table~\ref{table1}.
+While the power flows are balanced by following the PR2 framework, the fundamental difficulty lies in ensuring that the obtained solutions satisfy generations' operation limits, voltages, and branch flows constraints.
+Most recent studies in this area for AC-OPF did not consider this hurdle for ensuring feasibility, as discussed in Table~\ref{table1}.
 In general, there exist two methods to tackle this issue.
 One is to extend the preventive learning framework for DC-OPF~\cite{deepopf+}, where we strengthen the operating constraints used in training, therefore anticipating the resulting predicted solutions remain feasible to the DC-OPF problem with default constraints even with approximation errors.
-However, it is hard to determine how much we should calibrate the operating constraints for the AC-OPF problem without reducing the load input region that can be supported.
+However, it is non-trivial to determine how much we should calibrate the operating constraints for AC-OPF problem without reducing the load input region.
 The other is to integrate our PR2 framework with the penalty approach~\cite{deepopf2} by adding the constraints-related term in the loss function during the training process.
 The penalty approach excels in that it does not need to reduce the supportable load region.
 However, as we will see in Sec.~\ref{ssec:zoo.alg}, it requires us to run a gradient-like algorithm without access to the gradient information directly.
 The proposed \textsf{DeepOPF} leverages zero-order optimization techniques to address the issue.